groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/email-to-photoshop.md

 ---
 ############################# Static ############################
 layout: "auto-gen"
-date: 2021-05-13T14:23:16+03:00
+date: 2021-11-15T08:26:11
 draft: false

 ############################# Head ############################
-head_title: "Convert Email to Photoshop in C# .NET VB.NET"
+head_title: "EMAIL to PHOTOSHOP Converter – Convert EMAIL to PHOTOSHOP in C# .NET"
-head_description: "Convert Email files to Photoshop and 80+ other file formats using native documents conversion API for .NET (C#, ASP.NET, VB.NET, .NET Core) applications."
+head_description: "How to convert EMAIL to PHOTOSHOP in C# .NET using a few lines of code?
+Use GroupDocs documents conversion APIs to convert 160+ file formats."

 ############################# Header ############################
-title: "Convert Email to Photoshop in .NET"
+title: "Convert EMAIL to PHOTOSHOP in C#"
-description: "Convert Email files to Photoshop and 80+ other file formats using native documents conversion API for .NET (C#, ASP.NET, VB.NET, .NET Core) applications."
+description: "Native and high performance EMAIL to PHOTOSHOP conversion using server side GroupDocs.Conversion for .NET APIs, without the use of any software like Microsoft or Open Office."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: